Why some Americans don’t celebrate Thanksgiving - NewsBreak

 For many Americans, Thanksgiving is a special, beloved holiday for eating turkey – or a vegetarian main course option – and spending time with friends and family.

-However, for others, the celebration is deeply controversial, as Thanksgiving has a contentious history that goes back to when the first feast was held.
+However, for others, the celebration is deeply controversial, as Thanksgiving has a contentious history that goes far beyond when the first feast was held.

-In addition to a holiday steeped with cultural appropriation , the period of history in America is frequently white-washed, which leads some Americans to ignore, or condemn, the holiday.
+In addition to a holiday steeped with cultural appropriation , the period of history in America is frequently white-washed, which leads some Americans to ignore the holiday.

 Thanksgiving is considered by some to be a “national day of mourning”

-Professor Robert Jensen, of the University of Texas at Austin, previously suggested in an op-ed that Americans replace the holiday with a “National Day of Atonement accompanied by a self-reflective collective fasting”.
+Professor Robert Jensen, of the University of Texas at Austin, previously suggested the day instead be replaced with a “National Day of Atonement accompanied by a self-reflective collective fasting”.

 “One indication of moral progress in the United States would be the replacement of Thanksgiving Day and its self-indulgent family feasting with a National Day of Atonement accompanied by a self-reflective collective fasting,” he wrote.